 What are the different types of marketing attribution?

 There are various models used for marketing attribution, including first-touch, last-touch, and multi-touch attribution.
-First-touch attribution gives credit to the channel that first introduced the customer to the brand.
-Last-touch attribution gives credit to the channel that the customer interacted with immediately before making a purchase.
-Multi-touch attribution takes into account all the touchpoints along the customer journey.
+First-touch attribution model gives credit to the channel that first introduced the customer to the brand.
+Last-touch marketing attribution model gives credit to the channel that the customer interacted with immediately before making a purchase.
+Multi-touch attribution model takes into account all the touchpoints along the customer journey.
 Then gives credit to each channel based on its contribution to the final sale.

 While these models are useful, they don’t tell the whole story.
 In reality, customers are influenced by a multitude of factors beyond just the marketing channels they interact with.
 For example, a customer might have seen a TV commercial for a product, but ultimately made a purchase based on a recommendation from a friend or family member.

 Additionally, many popular attribution models are now challenged by decaying data.
-Changes to technology and privacy laws are making it increasingly hard for marketers to use cookie dependent attribution models.
+Changes to technology and privacy laws are making it increasingly hard for marketers to use cookie-dependent attribution models.

 Do marketing attribution models tell us everything we need to know?